volosoft/abp-commercial-docs/en/others/penetration-test-report.md

 **Explanation**:

 If the email is known, it is easier to find the corresponding password.
 With the "Forgot Password" function, the attacker can enumerate valid email addresses as the function returns `Cannot find the given email` error, when there is no user registered with the provided e-mail address.
-The following issue has been opened for this vulnerability, you can follow it at [github.com/abpframework/abp/issues/19588](https://github.com/abpframework/abp/issues/19588).
+This vulnerability has been fixed with v8.2, see the related issue for more info: [github.com/abpframework/abp/issues/19588](https://github.com/abpframework/abp/issues/19588).

 ### Software Version Disclosure [Risk: Low] - Positive (No need for a fix)